PauliusMVGTU/simplereactapp/README.md

 simple react app built for the purpose of university work.

-Project uses MongoDB and untilizes CRUD operations
+Project uses MongoDB and utilizes CRUD operations